icanb/iOS-Talk/README.md

-Please download the `simple_bookstore` folder and open it with a text editor.
+This repo contains the keynote file and sample code for Intro to iOS talk.